 Carbon dioxide accounts for more than half of the human-produced enhancement to Earth’s greenhouse effect.
 Among the other gases involved is methane, which has increased dramatically over the last century.
 Methane concentrations rose about 1% a year in the 1980s.
 The concentrations leveled off beginning about 2000, and then began increasing again in 2007.
 The reasons for the slowdown and resurgence are still being investigated, as discussed here.

 Methane stays in the atmosphere for much less time than carbon dioxide (around a decade) and there is much less of it, but molecule for molecule, it is a far more powerful greenhouse gas.
 Calculating the global average is challenging, because methane concentrations vary by season and location, as illustrated by this informal analysis from 2011.
-As of 2008, the concentration of methane in Earth’s atmosphere was about 1786 parts per billion.
-Since then, the rise has continued, as measured at several observing stations around the globe, including Mauna Loa.
-Recent values measured at stations in Ireland and Australia are available from the Oak Ridge National Laboratory.
+As of 2011, according to the IPCC, the concentration of methane in Earth’s atmosphere was about 1803 parts per billion.
+Recent values measured at stations in Ireland and Australia are available from the Oak Ridge National Laboratory, and several historical perspectives on methane trends are depicted by the U.S. Environmental Protection Agency.

 Other important greenhouse gases include nitrous oxide and near-surface ozone.
 Water vapor is actually the most prevalent greenhouse gas, but human activity has not directly increased its concentration in the atmosphere, unlike the other chemicals above.
 However, as global temperatures increase, more water vapor is released by oceans and lakes, and this in turn helps to increase temperatures further.
 This is one of many feedback loops that help to reinforce and intensify climate change.